gab-pascoli/YAP_segmentation_code_thesis/README.md

 standard readout of YAP/TAZ transcriptional activity — alongside cell shape and cell-contact metrics.

+Please note that the Otsu-segmentation fallback is neither calibrated nor optimized.

 If you use this code, please cite:

 Gabriel Pascoli (2026). *YAP/TAZ Nuclear–Cytoplasmic Ratio Analysis Pipeline* (Version 1.0).